iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Tweak - The front-end list of RSVP attendees is now hidden by default
 * Fix - WooCommerce status change on orders will no longer trigger an empty email (Thanks @W David for the report here)
-* Fix - The broken link in the EDD ticket email no longer links to a hole in the internet (Thanks to @Safety for the report in the forums)
+* Fix - The broken link in the Easy Digital Downloads ticket email no longer links to a hole in the internet (Thanks to @Safety for the report in the forums)

 = [4.1.1] 2016-03-30 =